Romanov13/Mafia/README.md

 # Mafia

-Graphical multithreaded application that emulateds the Mafia game.
+Graphical multithreaded application that emulates the Mafia game.